Abc-Arbitrage/Zebus/README.md

 # Introduction

 Zebus is **peer to peer**, so it does not depend on a broker to dispatch messages between the peers.
 This allows it to reach a throughput of 80Kmgs/s and a roundtrip latency under 500µs.
 It is **resilient** thanks to the absence of a broker and an optional persistence feature that ensures that messages are not lost if a peer is down or disconnected.
-It is **stable**, since we have been using it on a production environement for more than a year.
+It is **stable**, since we have been using it on a production environment at [Abc Arbitrage](http://www.abc-arbitrage.com/) for more than a year.

 ## Key concepts